morneaup/node-config/README.md

 The following script will allow you to import pre-defined device variables and then generate the configurations for them on-box.
 It then commits the configuration to running and startup configurations.

-First turn on iox and guestshell first for your specific platform.
+First turn on iox and guestshell for your specific platform.

 Add the following files from the repository to your devices:  /bootflash/guest-share/